This post has been updated to include recent research. Please see:

 Now, our bodies have ways to adapt to being at high altitude and having less oxygen, and there’s short term adaptation and longer term adaptation.
 For the purpose of explaining altitude’s effect on blood glucose, I will focus on the shorter term responses.

 If you’ve ever hiked at altitude, you’ll recognize the first one-hyperventilation.
 With less oxygen you begin to hyperventilate as a means of releasing excess CO2 and increasing the rate of fresh air through the lungs.
 As PaCO2 drops, pH increases and you may experience respiratory alkalosis.
 This is reduced over time by renal bicarbonate excretion, meaning the kidneys excrete excess bicarbonate by decreasing hydrogen ion secretion.

 Your body also reacts by increasing hemoglobin per unit of blood.
 This results in greater O2 carrying capacity.
 This is why many athletes choose to train and or sleep at altitude, a natural kind of doping.

 Cardiac output = Heart rate x Stroke volume

 It is thought that hemoconcentration elevates catecholamine levels, increasing heart rate and decreasing stroke volume.
 Nonessential bodily functions are suppressed such as digestion.*

 Now, here’s where it gets complicated, some diabetics experience hyperglycemia (high blood sugars) at altitude while others experience hypoglycemia (low blood sugar).

 Hypoglycemia is a bit easier to comprehend.
-At high altitude our bodies have to work harder with low levels of oxygen, meaning we theoretically need more energy which means we use more glucose.
+At high altitude our bodies have to work harder with lower levels of oxygen, meaning we theoretically need more energy which might mean that we use more glucose.

 - Catecholamines (including epinephrine, norepinephrine, and dopamine) have been linked in multiple studies with increased insulin resistance. **